Stellacore/peridetic/README.md

 Peridetic transformations are very easy to use.
 Include the source header file and call one or both transformation functions that are in the "peri" namespace.
 Functions use standard C++ structures for argument and return types.
-All data values are interpreted consistently in standard
+All data values are interpreted consistently in ISO standard
 units: _radians_ for angles; _meters_ for distances.

 ### Illustrative Description: <a id=Illustrative-Example></a>